 The efficacy of rivaroxaban and apixaban are similar to that of warfarin.
 If there is no medical reason to favour warfarin and if there is no patient preference for warfarin we will use a Xa inhibitor.
-Compared to warfarin, both are significantly less likely to cause major bleeding.
-Additionally, apixaban is significantly less likely to cause clinically relevant non-major bleeding.
+Compared to warfarin, both are significantly less likely to cause major bleeding (including a 50% reduction in risk of intracranial haemorrhage).
+Additionally, apixaban is significantly less likely to cause clinically relevant non- major bleeding.
 Rivaroxaban (but not apixaban) had an increased risk of GI bleeding compared with warfarin.
 When compared with placebo for long-term secondary prevention rivaroxaban had a significantly increased risk of bleeding but apixaban did not.
 Apixaban is our current Xa inhibitor of choice.